ansys/pyhps/doc/source/examples/ex_python_uv.rst

    * - Executable
      - /path/to/uv/bin/uv

-Note that the version should be adjusted to the case at hand.
+Be sure to adjust the version to the one you have installed.

 Define a custom cache directory
 -------------------------------